-The DSL will take lead responsibility for safeguarding and child protection (including online safety).
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
 This should be explicit in the role-holder's job description.
 (The broad areas of responsibility and activities related to the role of the DSL are set out in Annex C of KCSiE).